wp-plugins/users-ultra/readme.txt

 <h3><strong>USERS ULTRA FREE VERSION INCLUDES: </strong></h3>
 <br>
+<strong>Paypal Membership System:</strong><br>
+The plugin can be used to manage large communities of either free or paid subscribers.
+You can create as many packages as you wish with some limitations such as: how many photos, galleries to each package.
+The Users Ultra Membership module allows you to accept either one-time payments or recurring payment through Paypal.

+Since it uses Paypal, you could create almost any type of billing period such as: monthly, yearly, daily.
+We hope you enjoy this great feature to manage your Paid Membership Packages.

+<strong>MailChimp</strong><br>
+The MailChimp feature allows you to quickly and easily add your new subscribers in your MailChimp list without any confirmation email.

+<strong>Social Connects</strong><br>
+Optional you can let users sign up & login by using their<strong> Facebook, Google, Yahoo, Twitter, Yammer or LinkedIn account.

+<strong>Protecting content based on Membership Package & Logged in:</strong><br>
+The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
+For example: you can publish content for gold members which will not be visible for silver members.

 <strong>CSV Users Import</strong><br>
 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.